David-Bahamon-Emtech/supervision-demo-product/README.md

 ## 1. Overview

-This document outlines the initial plan and structure for the Government Supervision Demo Platform.
+This document outlines the initial plan and structure for the **Beyond Supervision** Demo Platform.
 The goal is to create a functional React-based demonstration showcasing modern SupTech (Supervisory Technology) capabilities for financial regulators, drawing inspiration from real-world requirements and advanced concepts like embedded supervision.

 ## 2. Core Objectives